lammps/learning/src/setting_up_simulations.rst

 What this script does is:

-1. defining a `lattice`, which is simply a set of positions, here all the combinations of {x,y,z} where each are multiples of 1.
+1. defining a `lattice<https://docs.lammps.org/lattice.html>`_, which is simply a set of positions, here all the combinations of {x,y,z} where each are multiples of 1.
 2. defining an abstract region containing 5 lattice cells in each direction and putting atoms at those positions.
 Since there is only one atomic